01Be an Adventure Guide

 02Become a Nanny

-Nannying is a good opportunity for people who like working with children.
-If you decide to be a live-in nanny, you can often get free room and board, which is a nice way to save money.
-Plus, nannying jobs tend to come with other perks like the opportunity to travel with the family, a nice weekly paycheck, and the complementary use of a car, for example.
+Nannying is an excellent opportunity for people who like working with children.
+If you decide to be a live-in nanny, you can often get free room and board, which is an excellent way to save money.
+Plus, nannying jobs tend to come with other perks like the opportunity to travel with the family, an excellent weekly paycheck, and the complementary use of a car, for example.

-Long-term nannying - like working with the same family for a year - can also be a good way to develop strong personal references you can provide to other employers down the road.
+Long-term nannying, like working with the same family for a year, can also be an excellent way to develop strong personal references you can provide to other employers down the road.

 03Become a Research Assistant

 If you're still living close to a college, look into a research assistantship, as universities have a significant amount of their resources invested into research.
 Although "research" might seem exclusive to the sciences, you'd be surprised how much research goes into other fields, too - from the obvious, like biology, chemistry, and psychology, to the unexpected, like journalism, international relations, and art history.